wolfv/xstack-ci/pipeline/set_pipeline.md

 In order to set the benchmark pipeline, use:

-`fly -t quantcli set-pipeline --pipeline xbench --config benchmark_pipeline.yaml --load-vars-from-file secrets.yml`
+`fly -t quantcli set-pipeline --pipeline xbench --config benchmark_pipeline.yml --load-vars-from=secrets.yml`

 In order to set the testing pipeline, use:

-`fly -t quantcli set-pipeline --pipeline xstack --config pipeline.yaml`
+`fly -t quantcli set-pipeline --pipeline xstack --config pipeline.yml`